govuk-one-login/mobile-android-logging/docs/developerSetup/gradleManagedDevices.md

 ### Hardware rendering

-When running Gradle managed device tasks on systems that don't support hardware rendering, it's important to redefine the emulator's GPU as part of the command being ran to `swiftshader_indirect`.
+When running Gradle managed device tasks on systems that don't support hardware rendering, it's important to redefine the emulator's Graphics Processing Unit (GPU) as part of the command being ran to `swiftshader_indirect`.
 Please see the proceeding example for the property to pass in:

 ```shell